Jadcarpan/data-analytics-challenge/README.md

 #### A bit of history of the gas problem ⛽️

-Tricked-out cars use gas with a high cetane index, like unleaded 98 petrol in order to avoid delay/advancing in combustible injection (avoiding connecting rod pitting ), but we have started to embrace petrols that add ethanol in their formula, as they are cheaper and they use the same cetane index as more expensive petrol.
+Tricked-out cars use gas with a high octane index, like unleaded 98 petrol in order to avoid delay/advancing in combustible injection (avoiding connecting rod pitting ), but we have started to embrace petrols that add ethanol in their formula, as they are cheaper and they use the same octane index as more expensive petrol.
 Without going into further detail (we could write an actual book about this) we think that going green and being modern can be very expensive, as we have seen that cars use more petrol than they used to for each trip.

 #### Your challenge starts here 📈